-A final determination is an infringement decision that is not subject to any further right of appeal.
+A final determination is an infringement decision of the court that is not subject to any further right of appeal.
 A determination may be made by the CCCS but is subject to the entity's rights of appeal.
-A decision of the CCCS may be appealed to the Competition Appeal Board (CAB), which in turn is appealable to the High Court of Singapore, and from there to the Court of Appeal, within prescribed time limits.
+A decision of the CCCS may be appealed to the Competition Appeal Board (CAB), which in turn is appealable to the High Court of Singapore, and from there to the Court of Appeal, within prescribed time limits.7

 Additionally, the right to private action only arises when a final determination is issued stating that an operative provision of the Act has been infringed, including: